-This course covers key concepts in statistics.
-Classical and more recent exploratory data analysis techniques to efficiently summarise data and to detect outliers are presented.
-Statistical testing and decision-making in the presence of variation are also discussed.
+- Classical and more recent exploratory data analysis techniques to efficiently visualise and summarise data are presented.

 - Why Do we Need Statistics?